Tinah-14/CampsiteCommander/README.md

 # Purpose of the Application

-The purpose of the application is to allow users in categorizing their camping gear and food supplies (e.g Shelter, Cooking, First Aid), ehile providing a detailed checklist view managing their supplies.
-This app stores items using parallel arrays, screen navigation, loops and also calculates the total items packed, in the following way:
+The purpose of the application is to allow users in categorizing their camping gear and food supplies (e.g Shelter, Cooking, First Aid), and providing a detailed checklist view managing their supplies.
+This app stores items using parallel arrays, screen navigation, loops that calculates the total items packed in quantity, in the following way:

 * Item Name
 * Category